-- 1. Specific dates and deadlines that affect registration in courses, according to program: - "Regular university program" refers to university-level courses offered in Fall and Winter Semesters from Monday to Friday during the day and on some evenings; includes Arts, Management, and Science programs, the after-degree programs in Education and Environmental Health as well as Graduate Studies programs. - "Continuing Education university program" refers to university-level courses offered on the weekends and some evenings.
-(Continuing Education university courses are identified on the Alpha-Listing Timetable and normally carry a course section designation of S, T, U, W, X, Y, or Z.) - · "Spring and Summer Sessions" refers to university-level courses offered from May to August. - "UCEP" refers to pre-university level courses in the Aboriginal and General streams of the University and College Entrance Program. - "Career Development program" refers to Career Development courses offered in Fall, Winter, and Summer Institutes. - In addition, the Environmental Health, Master of Arts in Biblical and Christian Studies and Master of Information Systems Security Management programs have a separate Spring Semester schedule. - 2.
-The dates for holidays, campus closures, fee payments, and refunds that apply to students registered in all programs at Concordia.
+- 1. Specific dates and deadlines that affect registration in courses, according to program: - "Regular university program" refers to university-level courses offered in Fall and Winter Semesters from Monday to Friday during the day and on some evenings; includes Arts, Management, and Science programs, the after-degree programs in Education and Environmental Health, and the Master of Information Systems Security Management, Master of Information Systems Assurance Management and Master of Arts in Biblical and Christian Studies programs. - · "Spring and Summer Sessions" refers to university-level courses offered from May to August. - "UCEP" refers to pre-university level courses in the Aboriginal and General streams of the University and College Entrance Program. - "Career Development program" refers to Career Development courses offered in Fall, Winter, and Summer Institutes. - In addition, the Environmental Health, Master of Arts in Biblical and Christian Studies, Master of Information Systems Assurance Management and Master of Information Systems Security Management programs have a separate Spring Semester schedule. - 2.
+Dates for holidays, campus closures, fee payments, and refunds apply to students registered in all programs at Concordia.